Vtolin/NextJs/README.md

 # Photography Portfolio

-Welcome to Arya’s Photography Portfolio — a clean and expressive website built with Next.js and Tailwind CSS.
+Welcome to Arya’s Photography Portfolio — a clean built with Next.js and Tailwind CSS.
 Here, you’ll find a curated selection of Arya’s work across portrait, street, and event photography, along with available services and ways to get in touch.

 ## Tech Stack